GordonFrohman11/ShowDeathCause/README.md

 3. Launch the game and enjoy!
 To remove you simply need to delete the `ShowDeathCause.dll` file.

 ## Changelog
+### Version 2.0.2
+- Fixed NullReferenceException when the killer's body no longer exists in between the death message and end game screen
+    - This was most noticeable with Jellyfish

 ### Version 2.0.1
 - Reverted change to remove original death message as this may break other mods that depend on `OnPlayerCharacterDeath`